leap-stc/leap-stc.github.io/docs/data/data_lifecycle.md

 # Data Lifecycle

 This guide is intended to help users make intelligent long-term design decisions about what they want to do with their data, as well as outlining ways to do it.
-If unfamiliar, you should first check out the overview of our primary [storage locations](data_locations.md) and their use cases first.
+If unfamiliar, you should first check out the overview of our primary [storage locations](data_locations.md) and their use cases.
 This page is meant to serve as a high level reference, but troubleshooting will inevitably involve the specifics of your data.
-If anything feels confusing or daunting your first instinct should always be reaching out to the [](support.data_compute_team)!
+If anything feels confusing or daunting your first instinct should always be reaching out to the [Data and Compute Team](../support/contact.md)!

 ## Moving data around